Advertisement

 A woman with anemia exercises after talking to her doctor about how to safely maintain an active lifestyle.

-1. Start off slow.
+Start off slow.
 If you have anemia, exercising too intensely too soon might leave you feeling fatigued due to a lack of oxygen circulating through your body.
 Start your workouts slow and progressively increase the intensity over time.
-Stick to lower intensity workouts, too, like a yoga class or a walk rather than a run or high-intensity interval training (HIIT) workout.
+Stick to lower-intensity workouts, too, like a yoga class or a walk rather than a run or HIIT (high-intensity interval training) routine.

-2. Take breaks often.
+Take breaks often.
 Always listen to your body.
-If you feel tired, pause and assess whether or not you can continue.
+If you feel tired, pause and assess whether you can continue.
 Also, only do what you can.
-Pushing yourself to your limit is not necessary, so if you feel exhausted, sit down and catch your breath.
+Pushing yourself to your limit is not necessary.
+If you feel exhausted, sit down and catch your breath.
 Waiting it out might be the best option.

-4. Timing is key.
+Timing is key.
 Work out when you feel the most energized.
-For some, working out in the morning is when they have the most energy.
-For others, a late-night gym session is when they hit their peak performance.
-Sometimes this takes trial and error, but work out when you feel most invigorated.
+For some, this means moving in the morning.
+For others, a late-night gym session is ideal for peak performance.
+Sometimes this takes trial and error, but try to figure out when you feel most invigorated.

 Exercising with anemia is possible as long you don’t overexert yourself.
 Listen to your body’s needs and act accordingly.